demisto/demisto-sdk/demisto_sdk/commands/validate/README.md

 This will validate all files in the repo using the settings configured in the config file in the given path.

 ### Error Codes and Ignoring Them
-Each error found by validate  has an error code attached to it - the code can be found in brackets preceding the error itself.
+Each error found by validate has an error code attached to it.
+The code can be found in brackets preceding the error itself.
 For example: `path/to/file: [IN103] - The type field of the proxy parameter should be 8` In addition, each pack has a `.pack-ignore` file.
-In order to ignore a certain validation for a given file, the error-code needs to be listed in the **ignorable_errors** section in the config-file (more about this in the config file section), and the user need to mention the file name (only the name and extension, without the whole path), and the error code to ignore.
+In order to ignore a certain validation for a given file, the error-code needs to be listed in the **ignorable_errors** section in the config-file (see the [Config file section](#config-file)), and the user needs to mention the file name (only the name and extension, without the whole path), and the error code to ignore.
 For example: This .pack-ignore will not fail ipinfo_v2.yml on the validations with the codes BA108 & BA109.
 [file:ipinfo_v2.yml]
 ignore=BA108,BA109

 ### Config file
-You can define a config file to suit your bussiness needs.
+You can define a config file to suit your business needs.
 If no file is defined, the  [default config file](default_config.toml) will be used.
-The default configuration covers basic validations, which prevent successful upload of the content to XSOAR.
+The default configuration covers basic validations, which prevents unsuccessful uploads of the validated content to Cortex XSOAR.
 #### How to define a configuration file
 You can define the following sections:
 **ignorable_errors** - a list of the error codes that can be ignored for individual content items in the .pack-ignore file.